gw-ospo/curioss-patterns/README.md

 1. **Observation:** Identify recurring problems and successful solutions in practice.
 2. **Abstraction:** Extract the underlying principles and structure from specific instances.
 3. **Validation:** The pattern matures as it is applied the pattern in different contexts.
 This stage confirms its effectiveness and generalizability.
 4. **Documentation:** Use a consistent format to record the pattern, often as a template, making it accessible for others to use.
+Here is the [CURIOSS pattern template](PATTERN-TEMPLATE.md).

 As CURIOSS and the idea of Academic OSPOs is relatively new, we recognize that the CURIOSS patterns may not yet have significant validation (i.e. may only have been used in one university), but we hope to add further known instances over time.